Football: Tottenham to make late call on Kane for Champions League final

 "I think tomorrow is about showing togetherness and it is a great chance to show the value of a collective sport."

-Tottenham have reached their first ever European Cup/Champions League final, while Liverpool are bidding to win the tournament for a sixth time after losing to Real Madrid in the final last year.
+Tottenham have reached their first ever European Cup or Champions League final, while Liverpool are bidding to win the tournament for a sixth time after losing to Real Madrid in the final last year.

+Spurs' run is the greater surprise after dramatic, late goals against Manchester City and Ajax put them within sight of the trophy, despite not signing a single player in the last two transfer windows.

+"To be here, with everything falling for us, it means the praise comes a lot and the team feels strong at the end of the season," Pochettino said.